The Rickshank Rickdemption: Plot

 Rick transfers his consciousness into one of the SEAL Team Ricks and kills the others.
 He infiltrates the Citadel of Ricks, and manages to teleport the station into the same space as the Federation prison.
 This propels both sides into a massive battle; Rick then uses the ensuing chaos to rescue Morty and Summer and kill the Council of Ricks.
 In the confusion, Rick enters the Federation mainframe — revealed to be his reason for turning himself in.
 He uses this access to make the Galactic Federation's single currency worthless, thereby destroying the Federation's economy.
 The Federation falls into chaos and collapses as a result, with the aliens leaving Earth.

-Heralded a hero by Summer and Beth, Rick returns to the Smith household where Jerry issues Beth an ultimatum: choose him or Rick.
-Rick, Summer and Morty step away to the garage rather than participate in the impending argument.
-A short while later, Beth announces she is leaving Jerry.
-As the new status quo is established and Rick is left alone with Morty, he reveals to Morty that his ulterior motive was to make both the Galactic Federation and Jerry "go away", punishing Jerry for his betrayal by threatening to turn him in to the government in the second-season finale and ensuring his role as Morty's de facto male influence.
+Heralded a hero by Summer and Beth, Rick returns to the Smith household where Jerry issues Beth to choose him or Rick; Beth chooses Rick.
+As Morty copes with his parents' divorce, Rick reveals to Morty that his ulterior motive was to make both the Galactic Federation and Jerry "go away", punishing Jerry for his betrayal by threatening to turn him in to the government in the second-season finale and ensuring his role as Morty's de facto male influence.
 This devolves into Rick going on a monologue, in homage to his rant at the conclusion of the pilot episode, about how their adventures are bound to be darker than before.
 Rick also professes his passion for the Szechuan Sauce once available at McDonald's as a promotional item for the 1998 film Mulan, much to Morty's confusion.

 In the post-credits scene, Tammy observes Birdperson's resurrection as a cyborg dubbed "Phoenix Person".